ajaymache/deep-learning-docker/README.md

   **3.** In the end you will be asked if you would like to append the Anaconda3 install location to **PATH** in your ```/root/.bashrc```.
 Type **yes** and hit enter to complete the installation.

-  :bulb: At this point the installation for **Anaconda** is complete but for the changes to come into effect we need to open a new terminal.
+  :warning: At this point the installation for **Anaconda** is complete but for the changes to come into effect we need to open a new terminal.
 One way is we can stop the running container and restart it in a new terminal window or we could simply attach the running container to a new terminal session.
 To keep it simple for this tutorial we will go with the first option.

   **4.** To stop the container type ```exit``` in the terminal and you will notice the terminal directory changes from ```root@....``` to your **home** directory.